pcolt/playwright-scraper/readme.md

 ## GitHub's topics scraper with Playwright

 A microservice crawling and scraping GitHub repositories based on a specific topic (i.e. climatechange).
+This project is part of [my final project](https://github.com/pcolt/react-scraper) for the Helsinki University's [Full Stack Open course](https://fullstackopen.com/en/).

-The service is subcribed to a Redis pub/sub message channel and starts a new scraping process whenever a message -with the topic to be scraped- is received.
+The service is subcribed to a Redis pub/sub message channel and starts a new scraping process whenever a message is received.

 The microservice stores the results into an Atlas Mongodb database.
 The complete result is also stored into a local .json and .csv file.